 If a person has any signs of infection, they should seek medical attention.

 M. pneumoniae is usually a community-acquired infection.
 A study published in 2015 suggested that is responsible for 10 to 40 percent of all cases develop outside hospitals or clinics.

 M. pneumoniae is a common cause of respiratory infection in young people.

-M. pneumoniae infection affects young adults and older children the most.
-Some groups of people are more at risk of illness, such as older adults and people with weakened immune systems.
+M. pneumoniae infection is most likely to affect young adults and older children.
+Other high-risk groups include older adults and people with a weakened immune system.

-Outbreaks of the infection are most likely to occur where groups of people mix closely.
-Such places include schools and nursing homes.
+Outbreaks can occur in places where groups of people mix closely, such as schools and nursing homes.

-This spread can only happen when people are in close contact because M. pneumoniae dries out easily - it needs to survive in water droplets.
+This can only happen when people are in close contact, because M. pneumoniae dries out easily.
+It can only survive in water droplets.

-When it gets into the upper airways, M. pneumoniae are very difficult to remove from the body.
-The bacteria have special adaptations that enable them to stick to cells.
-It is through this ability that they cause damage and trigger a fight with the immune system, creating the symptoms of illness.
+Special adaptations enable them to stick to cells.
+This is how they cause damage and trigger a fight with the immune system, creating the symptoms of illness.